Cathy Wayne: Biography

 The tour agent was Ingrid Hart, who recalled that "[Wayne] wanted to be there with her boyfriend, they were going to get some money together and get married".
 On 20 July 1969, Sweethearts on Parade were performing for about 75 US Marines at a Non-commissioned officer's club 7 km (4 mi) south-east of Da Nang in South Vietnam.
-At about 9:15 p.m., Wayne had just finished a song and was waiting to introduce her fellow performers when she was hit in the chest by a bullet fired from a .22 pistol, fitted with a silencer, which had been stolen at the base.
+At about 9:15 p.m., Wayne had just finished a song, "Dock of the Bay", and was waiting to introduce her fellow performers when she was hit in the chest by a bullet fired from a .22 pistol, fitted with a silencer, which had been stolen at the base.
 Wayne died almost instantly as the bullet severed her aorta.
 In Entertaining Vietnam, a 2003 documentary directed and produced by Mara Wallis, Taylor was interviewed on the events of Wayne's death as footage of a Sweethearts on Parade performance was shown (see screenshot at left).
 Taylor recalled that he was sitting about a metre (three feet) behind Wayne and that Cavanagh had stepped forward to cradle his fiancée when she slumped to the floor.

 At his first court-martial, US Marine Sergeant James Wayne Killen was charged with premeditated murder and was alleged to have been aiming for his commanding officer, Major Roger E. Simmons.
 Killen was convicted of the unpremeditated murder of Wayne; he was stripped of all service privileges, dishonourably discharged and sentenced to 20 years hard labour.
 Killen denied all murder claims but admitted to drinking heavily on the night.
 After the autopsy in Saigon, Wayne's body was returned to Sydney and cremated according to Anglican rites.
 The Sydney Morning Herald's Shane Green cited Don Morrison's book, written under his pen name J D Owen, Murder on Stage; Morrison described how Killen served two years of his sentence before being given a re-trial in the US where he was cleared of the charge of unpremeditated murder and released.
 As of April 2015 the actual shooter had not been identified.
-Based on Morrison's research, the Australian Dictionary of Biography entry on Warne was amended in June 2015.
+Based on Morrison's research, the Australian Dictionary of Biography entry on Warnes was amended in June 2015.
+Australian journalist Toby Creswell described Warnes' death in February 2024 as "best-known tragedy to befall an entertainer in Vietnam" and that her killer, "probably a US serviceman", was never convicted.